Pupillage: Financial position of pupils

 The financial position of pupils varies enormously.
 As of 1 January 2022, some pupil barristers will earn as little as £17,152 (Bar Council minimum) or £19,144 in London Chambers (the Bar Council minimum in London) for a 12-month pupillage.
 A pupil at a top commercial chambers can be paid £75,000.

 Most pupillage awards are split into two halves: a "grant" in the first six months, which is paid monthly like a salary, and "guaranteed earnings" in the second six months.
 A pupil who earns less than the guaranteed earnings amount has their earnings topped up by chambers.
 If the pupil earns more than the guarantee, chambers will usually allow the pupil to keep all excess earnings, although these can be subject to deductions for clerking, chambers expenses and other sums.
-It can take several months for solicitors to pay pupils for magistrates' court work, which can cause financial hardship for some.
+It can take several months for solicitors to pay pupils, which can cause financial hardship for some.

 While pupils are allowed to supplement their incomes by undertaking part-time work outside of their pupillages, with the permission of their pupil master (supervisor) or Head of Chambers, the Bar Council requires pupils to apply themselves full-time to pupillage.
 Opportunities for earning outside of pupillage are limited by time constraints.

 Pupillage is recognised as a difficult and demanding time.
 Pupils must attempt to impress as many members of their chambers as possible.
 They also have to impress their clerks by completing as many cases as possible and satisfying solicitors.

 The Working Time Directive does not apply to most pupillages because most barristers are self-employed, and barristers' chambers are not companies or employers but a form of unincorporated association.
 However, the directive does apply to pupillages at the employed Bar, where pupils work in-house for an employer such as a public body, law firm, or other private company.
 For example, pupils can train to become a barrister with the Crown Prosecution Service or HM Revenue & Customs.
 Formally, under the directive, pupils may work a maximum of 48 hours per week, unless an opt-out has been signed.